meshplay/meshplay/docs/v0.6/pages/installation/compatibility-matrix.md

 # Compatibility Matrix

-Meshery Server and Meshery Adapters are tested daily for their compatibility with the infrastructure they manage and the platforms Meshery deploys on (Kubernetes and Docker).
+Meshplay Server and Meshplay Adapters are tested daily for their compatibility with the infrastructure they manage and the platforms Meshplay deploys on (Kubernetes and Docker).
 Integration test results are automatically posted to the following compatibility matrix.

 <style>
 .nav-link.active{